felias-fogg/dw-link/docs/manual.md

 #### Problem: When single stepping with `next` or `step` , the program ends up at the start of flash memory, e.g., 0x0030

 This should only happen when you have used the command `monitor singlestep u` before, which enables interrupts while single-stepping.
-In this case an interrupt might have raised which has transferred control to the interrupt vector table at the beginning of flash memory.
+In this case, an interrupt might have been raised which has transferred control to the interrupt vector table at the beginning of flash memory.
 If you want to continue debugging, set a breakpoint at the line you planned to stop with the single-step command and use the `continue` command.
 If you want to avoid this behavior in the future, issue the debugger command `monitor singlestep s`.

 #### Problem: The debugger does not start execution when you request *single-stepping* or *execution*, you get the message *illegal instruction*, and the program receives a `SIGILL` signal